mriadhossain/EDA-Application-with-Visualizations-AI-Chatbot/README.md

 # EDA-Application-with-Visualizations-AI-Chatbot

-# Exploratory Data Analysis (EDA) Application WITH DYNAMIC VISUALIZATIONS & AI CHATBOT
+# Exploratory Data Analysis (EDA) Application With Dynamic Vizualization & AI Chatbot

 ## Project Description
 This Exploratory Data Analysis (EDA) application is developed using Python.
 It includes data preprocessing, visualizations, Dashboard and AI chatbot to assist users in exploring & analyzing data interactively.